jmueller187/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-Mapping earthquake data with Leaflet.js and Mapbox API.
+Mapping earthquake data using Javascript with the D3 and Leaflet libraries to plot the data on a Mapbox map through an API request.